 This UWMP and WSCP were submitted to DWR within 30 days of adoption and by the 1 July 2021 deadline.
 The submittal was done electronically through Water Use Efficiency Data Portal, an online submittal tool.
-The adopted Plan was also sent to the California State Library and to the cities and counties listed in Table 2-4.
-Plan Submittal Documentation is included in Appendix M.
+The adopted Plan was also sent to the California State Library and Marin County.